 School and Other Educational Group Tours

-The Joseph Moore Museum offers enaging, interactive tours that meet state science standards free of charge for visiting groups of all kinds.
-Tours are perfect for class field trips, scout groups, tour groups, and anyone who wants a more in-depth look at our exhibits.
-Tours must be arranged in advance using our Tour Reservation Form, check our calendar for availability.
+Earlham College students lead engaging, interactive tours that meet state science standards free of charge for visiting groups of all kinds.
+Tours are perfect for class field trips, scout groups, and other groups who want a more in-depth, interactive experience with our exhibits.

 Educational outreach is supported by the Stamm Koechlein Family Foundation and the Borman Family Foundation.